Harvie History, Family Crest & Coats of Arms

 - Samwell Harvie, who landed in Virginia in 1622

-- Alexander Harvie, who settled in Virginia in 1635
+- Alexander Harvie, aged 15, who arrived in Virginia in 1635

-- Richard Harvie, aged 22, who arrived in New England in 1635 aboard the ship "Planter", bound for Salem
+- Richard Harvie, aged 22, from St. Albans, who arrived in New England in 1635 aboard the ship "Planter", bound for Salem

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Harvie Settlers in United States in the 18th Century

 - Alexander Harvie, who landed in New York in 1774

 Harvie Settlers in United States in the 19th Century

 - Thomas Harvie, who arrived in Virginia in 1884

 - Margery Harvie, who arrived in Virginia in 1887